inderasarman/CEG3006-Project/README.md

 The system aims to:

-- Reduce collision risk between vehicles and pedestrians
+- Reduce collision risk between vehicles and pedestrians at non-signalised crossings
 - Improve situational awareness for both drivers and pedestrians
-- Provide early and real-time warnings before dangerous situations occur
+- Provide early, real-time warnings to prevent worst-case scenarios (pedestrian-vehicle collisions)
 - Target blind, non-signalised junctions to avoid redundancy with existing systems

 ### Problem Statement